alessandro-gentilini/knuth-interview-2006/README.md

-Back in high school, my main activities in high school, at, it was called Lutheran High School, and then during my Senior year it split into two schools, Milwaukee Lutheran High School, which was the one I’d went to, and Wisconsin Lutheran High School.
+Back in high school, my main activities in high school, at, it was called Lutheran High School, and then during my Senior year it split into two schools, Milwaukee Lutheran High School, which was the one I'd went to, and Wisconsin Lutheran High School.

 1956 was the year I
-graduated, and that, well, the place where again I didn’t have special, teachers who were specialists in a world class sense, but they were always real interested in nurturing us.
+graduated, and that, well, the place where again I didn't have special, teachers who were specialists in a world class sense, but they were always real interested in nurturing us.

 I went on to be a
-mathematician, but the math, but I didn’t have any interest very much in Math at the time in high school, because my, I would ask questions to my teachers, and they didn’t know the answer.
-So I could prove that one was equal to zero, and they couldn’t find any mistakes in the proof, and so you know, I couldn’t, and so, why should I go in, you know, go into mathematics?
+mathematician, but the math, but I didn't have any interest very much in Math at the time in high school, because my, I would ask questions to my teachers, and they didn't know the answer.
+So I could prove that one was equal to zero, and they couldn't find any mistakes in the proof, and so you know, I couldn't, and so, why should I go in, you know, go into mathematics?
 So my main interest at that time was in music, and also in physics.